kalumet/cora-sc/README.md

 - Get ingame kiosk information analysed and transmitted to UEX
 - manual validation of the data in a popup, no need to switch / tab out
 - get important process information as text overlays
-- get your AI tell you about results and errors to guide you in the process
+- get Cora tell you about results and errors to guide you in the process
 - provide single commodity price information or just all prices you see on screen

 **Important**